yl8976/cis120notes/Notes.md

 ## Chapter 24 - The Java ASM and Dynamic Methods

 ## Chapter 25 - Generics, Collections, and Iteration

+All	collections	use	equals
+– Defaults to == (reference equality)
+– Override equals to create structural equality
+– Should be: false for distinct instance classes
+– An equivalence relation: reflexive, symmetric, transitive
+- HashSets/HashMaps use hashCode
+– Override when equals is overridden
+– Should be compatible with equals
+– Should try to "distribute" the values uniformly
+– Iterator not guaranteed to follow element order
+• Ordered collections (TreeSet, TreeMap) need to implement Comparable<Object>
+– Override compareTo
+– Should implement a total order
+– Strongly recommended to be compatible with equals (i.e. o1.equals(o2) exactly when o1.compareTo(o2) == 0)

 ## Chapter 26 - Overriding and Equality